Usability Evaluation

 Usability Testing vs Usability Evaluation - What’s the difference?

-Usability testing is the most used usability evaluation method.
-It involves observing the behavior of real users.
-Imagine a group of people trying out a new mobile app while researchers observe to see if any issues come up.
-The researchers would record observations like a menu that’s difficult to find and how long it took users to complete tasks like logging in.
+Take a group of people trying out a new mobile app for example.
+UX researchers will observe to see if any issues come up.
+These observations could include issues like a menu that’s difficult to find and a confusing signin process.

-Usability evaluation includes usability testing, asking users for feedback and examining the product's design.
-We also refer to these methods as testing, inquiry, and inspection.
+Usability evaluation includes usability testing, asking users for feedback (also known as inquiry) and examining the product's design (also known as inspection).

 The Three Main Types of Usability Evaluation